spoonapps/docs/doc/examples/containerizing_java/containerizing_java.md

-## Building a Java Webserver
+## Java

-In this tutorial, we'll cover how to containerize a Java project and how to effectively use and configure Java within a Spoon container.
+In this tutorial, we'll containerize a Java web server project.
+You'll learn to effectively configure and use Java in a container.

 **Topics Covered:**